kevin-chalmers/set08103/lectures/lecture23/README.md

-# Lecture 23: Ethics, Professionalism, and Security
+# Lecture 23: Security Concerns

 - [ ] Basics of Security for SE
 - [ ] GDPR